Banate of Macsó: History

 The region of Mačva or Macsó came under Hungarian administration shortly after the death of Byzantine emperor Manuel I Comnenus (1180), but it was returned to emperor Isaac II Angelos upon conclusion of Byzantine-Hungarian alliance (1185).
 It was retaken by Hungarians (c.
 1200) and later administered as part of the feudal domain of duke John Angelos of Syrmia.
 During that time, the region of Mačva was also known as the Lower Syrmia (lat.
 Sirmia ulterior).

 Rostislav Mikhailovich was mentioned among the dignitaries of Béla IV as Ban of Slavonia in 1247, and from 1254 onward he was mentioned as the Duke of Macsó (in Latin, dux de Macho).
 This was the first mention of the Banate of Macsó.
 The banate was named after a town called Macsó (Mačva or Macho), but the location of this settlement has not been clearly established in modern times.
 It is suspected that the town existed a few kilometers down the river from modern Šabac.

 The Banate of Macsó was ruled by several powerful bans.
 In the 13th century, Béla of Macsó (grandson of Hungarian king Béla IV and son of Rostislav Mikhailovich) ruled the Banate of Macsó as well as Usora and Soli (areas across Drina river in today's northeastern Bosnia).

+Macsó soon become apple of discord between the Kingdom of Hungary and the Kingdom of Serbia.
+King Stephen Uroš I of Serbia tried to conquer it in 1268, but was defeated and captured by the Hungarians.
+In 1284, King Stephen Dragutin of Serbia, son of Uroš I, married Catherine of Hungary and received Macsó from King Ladislaus IV of Hungary.

+Late Arpadian era

+Further Hungarian expansion in the Balkans was interrupted by the Tatar invasion, the Hungarian rule in Cumania ceased, but the Banate of Szörény remained.
+The Balkan region only became the focus of Hungarian foreign policy after 1246-1247.
+The temporary confusion was resolved, and the duchy continued to exist for nearly forty years after the Tartar invasion.
+After the death of Stephen V, the strengthening of the defensive character seems to have been decisive, and six new fiefdoms were established between Croatia and the Banate of Szörény.
+During the Interregnum after the death of Andrew III, the power-gap let Bulgarians and Serbs to became the rulers of the region, and the Wallachians, who were in the course of becoming a nationality.